 Diseases have immediate and contributory causes.
 Immediate causes belong to two different groups.
 In one type of cause, microbes are responsible for bringing about a disorder in a healthy entity.
 They are called infectious diseases wherein microbes are immediate causes.
 This is because microbes have the potential to communicate and spread diseases in a community.

 Diseases that do not require the presence of an infectious agent to cause disease are called non-infectious causes.
-Source for this disease varies and mostly are not external factors like microorganisms as in the case of infectious causes.
-Instead, they arise as a result of internal imbalances in our body.
+The sources for these diseases vary and are mostly not external factors like microorganisms as in the case of infectious causes.
+Instead, they arise as a result of internal imbalances in our bodies.

-Explore more on Diseases and their infectious and non-infectious causes by registering at Byju’s.
+Explore more about Diseases and their infectious and non-infectious causes by registering at BYJU’S.